isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-10.1-Create-roles-and-profiles/README.md

     ```

 1. Save `bastion.pp`.

-1. Now you can smoke test this class and then apply it locally.
-At the terminal window that opens, change directory into your `control-repo\site\role` directory.
-First run a smoke test (noop) and then `puppet apply` the role, using these platform-specific instructions:
+1. Now you can smoke test this class, change directory to your `control-repo\site\role` directory.
+First run a smoke test (noop) and then `puppet apply` the role:

 #### Smoke test your code